 This is an outstanding opportunity not only to broaden one's understanding of the relationship between the culture of science, its philosophy and scientific practice, but also to establish connections with international colleagues.
 Duke students who attended the program in previous years were enthusiastic and felt the program contributed significantly to their graduate career.
 For two examples of what they had to say, take a look at these brief videos: VISU 2016, Alexandra Oprea, now research assistant professor at UNC, watch here, and VISU 2011, Rebecca Evans, now assistant professor at Winston-Salem, watch here.

-Labs and research in HPSTM
+Labs and research in HPSTM at Duke

 Summer Seminars in Neuroscience and Philosophy: Collaborate in our summer seminars for neuroscience and philosophy, a three year program sponsored by the John Templeton Foundation and Duke University.